SilverLineFramework/.github/profile/README.md

 **Figure 1.
 Silverline Framework Scope**

 ## Silverline Code Repositories

+**We are working on an initial Silverline public release.
+Many of the repos mentioned below will be private.
+Please contact the [authors](mailto:silverline.framework@gmail.com?subject=[SilverlineFramework]%20Contact) for access to our source meantime.**

 Silverline is composed of an [orchestrator](https://github.com/SilverLineFramework/orchestrator) and runtimes for different platforms ([linux runtime](https://github.com/SilverLineFramework/runtime-linux), [the zephyr micro runtime](https://github.com/SilverLineFramework/runtime-micro) and a [browser runtime](https://github.com/SilverLineFramework/runtime-browser)).
 We also maintain/develop other components such as a [fork of a message broker](https://github.com/SilverLineFramework/mosquitto-broker), [messaging libraries](https://github.com/SilverLineFramework/paho.mqtt.c), [benchmarks](https://github.com/SilverLineFramework/benchmarks), among others.